symbolverse/symbolverse-promo/README.md

 ## The Seed

-In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arises.
+In a world where the majority chases beautiful but complex graphical interfaces, a small oasis of **simplicity and minimalism** arises.

 No graphical user interface, only text mode.
 No millions of colors, only a chat-like command line interface or network access.
-No noise and fuss, only the structured plan of your interest.

 We intentionally trade the visual decoration for **clarity of form**.
-Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.
+The conceptual depth is placed exactly at the right places.

 From this seed, and without unnecessary features, we bring the Symbolverse into existence.